 Hanukkah AND Christmas Party Activities

 We’re all about inclusive holidays since most of our friends celebrate a range of them each December.
+Or if you celebrate Christmas a little less traditionally, learn how to not do Santa.

 But no matter what holiday kids are celebrating, one thing is close to universal: